ecupaio/personal-site/_projects/test-project.md

 - Google Maps API
 - Google Civic Information API
 date: '2016-10-01'
+permalink: 'project/polling-place-locator/'
 ---

 ## Description
 I can define my time at the DNC with the Polling Place Locator.
 It was a legacy project handed down to me on day one and it was my favorite project that I constanly tinkered with and learned from.
 This project included a [standalone website](http://pollingplaces-stage.democrats.org/) and an [embeddable widget](http://pollingplaces-stage.democrats.org/localwidget.html) for state parties to use.
 Simply put, users entered an address and got directions to their polling place and a list of Democrats running for office.
 Users could then email or print directions to their polling places and access voting guidelines in their respective states.